 My Talk "How To Become A Financial Data Scientist" - YouTube

-BUT, the same strategies can be applied broadly to domains as wide-reaching as Marketing, Research & Development, Medicine, and more.
+BUT, the same strategies I cover can be applied broadly to ANY domain, as wide-ranging as Marketing, Research & Development, Medicine, and more.

 But, first, the cold hard reality…